wienkit/prestashop-bolplaza/README.md

 ```
 $ composer install
 ```
 In the root of the directory to download the module's dependencies.
-Add the module to the `modules` folder of your PrestaShop installation and enable it in the backoffice.
+Add the complete module to the `modules` folder of your PrestaShop installation (name the directory `bolplaza`) and enable it in the backoffice.

 Further documentation can be found at https://werkaandewebshop-bolplaza.readthedocs.io/nl/latest/